You can view the advanced test analytics on the same screen you use to check and exam.

 Difficulty vs Rit Plot

 This graph gives a good view of which test items need to be evaluated.
 The green box indicates the area where questions have an acceptable difficulty (p-value) and Rit value.
 Dots plotted below this box indicate questions that have an undesirable Rit-value.
-Dots plotted left and right of the green box indicate questions that have undesirable p-value.
+Dots plotted left and right of the green box indicates questions that have undesirable p-value.

 Question statistics Table